Mithun20522/Shopping-Platform-using-GRPC/README.md

-# Shopping Plateform CLI based Application using GRPC in nodejs
+# Shopping Platform CLI based Application using GRPC in nodejs
 This is a CLI based shopping application project that facilitates interactions between buyers and sellers through gRPC communication.
 It allows buyers and sellers to intract with each others functionalities and actions. <br/>
 **It is part-1 of the Assignment-1 of my DSCD course**.